ZhengxiangShi/LearnToAsk/README.md

 ## Code and Dataset
 - `CollaborativeBuilding`: Codes for collaborative building task;
 - `LearnToAsk`: Codes for learning to ask task and joint learning task;
 - `builder_utterance_labels.json`: Annotations of all builder utterances.
+Please ignore `builder_utterance_labels.txt`, which is our draft version.
 - The raw dataset `Minecraft Dialogue Corpus` is from the [repository](https://github.com/prashant-jayan21/minecraft-bap-models#raw-data).